heyudude/Brawl-Stars-Club-Tools/BUILD.md

 ```

 Then you should be able to just update the Python code in /src, and run
-`crtools` on the command line as normal.
+`bstools` on the command line as normal.

 To do a regular install: